Lewisia cotyledon (S.Watson) B.L.Rob.

-Lewisias produce offsets, which are the easiest way to propagate this interesting little succulent.
-Simply divide them from the parent plant and pot them up to grow a good taproot and fleshy feeder roots.
+Lewisias produce offsets that are the easiest way to propagate this interesting little succulent.
+Simply divide them from the parent plant and pot them up to grow good taproots and fleshy feeder roots.

 You can also learn how to grow Lewisia from seed.
 The tiny plants take a couple of seasons to form a rosette but establish easily when sown in a sandy potting mixture.

-Lewisia cotyledon is native to southern Oregon and northern California, where it grows in rocky subalpine mountain habitat.
+Lewisia cotyledon is native to southern Oregon and northern California, growing in rocky subalpine mountain habitat.

 - Back to genus Lewisia